 The processes enabling the movement of finished products, and the various components that make them to consumers or from one organisation to another, are complex.
 Comprised of numerous moving parts, supply chains are fragile – and their vulnerabilities have been exposed in 2020.

-Introducing connected devices and robotics to warehouses can streamline processes and reduce costs.
+Introducing connected devices and robotic process automation to warehouses can streamline operation and reduce costs.
 Research has shown that warehouse employees spend approximately 50% of their time travelling between the items they are tasked with picking and packing.2 Further studies have shown that labour costs account for between 50% and 70% of distribution centres’ expenditure.3

 Robotic pickers, unlike their human counterparts, require little time to comprehend the locations of items and can also travel more rapidly meaning that they can fulfil orders with greater efficacy.
-And with deep learning powering their reported 99.5% accuracy rate4, these automatons are less error prone than humans, too.
+And with deep learning powering their reported 99.5% accuracy rate4, these automation services are less error-prone than humans, too.

 Along with reduced staffing costs and faster fulfilment, connected devices can be used to maintain desired temperatures, turn off unused devices, automatically check stocks, etc. to optimise building maintenance outlay.

 A digital twin is essentially a virtual replica of a physical object.
-Harnessing various form of leading-edge tech – including AI, spatial networks, big data and analytical tools – these renderings replicate the behaviours of their physical real-world equivalents.
-This allows decision makers to test hypotheses and their likely outcomes with remarkable accuracy.
+Harnessing various forms of leading-edge tech – including a.i. artificial intelligence, spatial networks, big data and analytical tools – these renderings replicate the behaviours of their physical real-world equivalents.
+This allows decision-makers to test hypotheses and their likely outcomes with remarkable accuracy.